-Stages of a house sale in England and Wales
+What are the three stages of a house sale in England and Wales

 In the UK, well in England and Wales that is, a house is only truly sold when the contract is completed.
 There are usually three stages in the house sale in the England and Wales, as follows:

 - Contracts are exchanged.
 At this point it’s common practice for a 10% deposit to change hands and for a completion date to be set.
 The completion date can be the same as the date of exchange.
 But this is usually 30 days from exchange of contracts.
 In theory a house sale can still fall through during the exchange to completion period, but it’s uncommon.
-If the buyer pulls out once contracts have been exchanged, they stand to lose the 10% deposit and may suffer costs.
+If the buyer pulls out once contracts have been exchanged, they stand to lose the 10% deposit.
+They may also suffer costs.

 - Completion date.
 This is the date when all the funds for the agreed offer price are paid over to the vendor (or seller of the house).
 The house sale is complete at this point in the process.